Veterinarian Salary USA 2026

 Q: How do veterinarians compare to other animal professionals?

 A: Veterinarians typically earn higher.
 Average is $104,000.
 Dog trainers earn significantly less.
-Both professions offer meaningful work with animals.
+Both offer meaningful work with animals.

 Q: What’s considered high income for a veterinarian?